keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-public-sector-organisations/digitalocean-public-sector.md

 ---
 layout: splash
-title: "DigitalOcean Cloud Consultancy Services for Public Sector Organisations"
+title: "DigitalOcean Cloud Consultancy Services for UK based Public Sector Organisations"
 permalink: /cloud-products-and-services-for-public-sector-organisations/digitalocean

 excerpt: "Keep-Alive I.T has the knowledge and skills to Architect, Operate, and Maintain high volume DigitalOcean Cloud workloads for Public Sector Organisations.
 Our DigitalOcean Cloud services have been developed to support Public Sector Governments, Educational Institutions, and Healthcare organisations in the United Kingdom."